maybeflexa/Wraith-Lib/Documentation.md

 ## ConfigManager Bridge

 A direct config wrapper on the window.
-It uses Wraith flags and works alongside the addon.
+It works alongside the addon.

 ```lua
 local Config = Window.ConfigManager:CreateConfig("default")